XuanchenLin/WinFormedge/README.md

 The `AppStartup` class is the entry point of your WinFormedge application.
 It provides methods for configuring the application.
 You can override the `OnApplicationLaunched` method to perform any initialization tasks before the application starts.

 And you must override the `OnApplicationStartup` method to create the main window of your application.
-If the `OnApplicationStartup` method returns values created by `StartupOptions` class, the `FormedgeApp` class will create the main window of your application.
+If the `OnApplicationStartup` method returns values created by `StartupSettings` class, the `FormedgeApp` class will create the main window of your application.
 Otherwise if the `OnApplicationStartup` method returns `null` the application will be closed.

 ```csharp
 using WinFormedge;